faizhadiyan/cryptoTalk/README.md

 Confirm that Telegram is not sending different message IDs for repeated updates.
 The system uses a permanent duplicate cache to avoid multiple responses.
 • Direct Mentions Not Working:
 Check that the regex in processMessage() is correctly capturing mentions, and that your character names in the JSON profiles match the expected format (case-insensitive).

+Note for Contributors

+This project uses pnpm instead of npm.
+If you’re new to pnpm, install it first: npm install -g pnpm

+Then install the dependencies with: pnpm install

 License